 Shaming the Name (Quite Literally): From ‘Baal’ to ‘Bosheth’

 A “theophoric” name is one associated with a deity (“theo” meaning “god” in Greek).
 The part of the name reflecting that deity is called the theophoric element.
 These names are common in the Bible: An example is Yah or Yahu, an abbreviation of Yahweh/Jehovah—as in Jeremiah, Hezekiah, Jehoshaphat.
 Another is El/Elohim, as in Daniel and Samuel.
-Some names even combine both forms, such as Joel.
+Some names even combine both forms, such as Joel and Elijah.
 Of course, this is not just limited to the Bible—there are numerous other such theophoric names around the world for different deities.
 There’s a good chance your name contains a theophoric element.
 Mine does.

 But even in the Bible, such theophoric names are not limited to the God of Israel.
 Numerous names contain pagan theophoric elements.
 One of the most infamous deities of the Bible was Baal.
 Therefore it should come as no surprise that this name, too, was a common name element.